karin0216/pet-client/README.md

 #### 3. Chat Functionality
 When an owner accept offers from a carer, they can use chat functionality to talk more concretely with each other.
 This functionality removes the anxiety of both owners and carers by communicating with each other directly.
 #### 4. Notification
 When a carer sends a request to meet a pet, it will be notified to the owner in real time.
 Also, when an owner approves a carer's request, it will be notified in real time to the carer.
 With this feature, both will not overlook the action from the other.
+# Live Application 🌈
+You can try the live application [here](https://stupefied-leakey-aa78c8.netlify.app/).
 # Requirements 🙏
 To use this application,
 * This is the client side repository.
 You need to run the server side at the same time.
 This is [Server Repository](https://github.com/Team-Freshly-Washed-Turtles/pet-server).